tizonia/tizonia-openmax-il/README.md

 ### 'libtizonia' : An OpenMAX IL 1.2 component framework/library ###

+* To create OpenMAX IL 1.2 plugins (encodes, decoders, container parsrs, sinks, etc, for audio/video/other).
-* Full support for OpenMAX IL 1.2 Base and Interop profile components.
+* Full support for OpenMAX IL 1.2 Base and Interop profiles.

 ### 'libtizcore' : An OpenMAX IL 1.2 Core implementation ###

-* Enables discovery and dynamic loading of OpenMAX IL 1.2 plugin components (encodes, decoders, container parsrs, sinks, etc).
+* Discovery and dynamic loading of OpenMAX IL 1.2 plugins.
-* Support for all the usual OMX IL 1.2 Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.
+* Supports all the standard OMX IL 1.2 Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.

 ### 'libtizplatform' : An OS abstraction/utility library ###

-* A number of wrappers and utilities to ease the creation of OpenMAX IL 1.2 components.
-With APIs and resources like:
+* A helper library with wrappers and utilities to ease the creation of OpenMAX IL 1.2 components.
+With APIs and resources that include:
     * memory allocation,
     * threading and synchronization primitives,
     * evented I/O (via libev)